|Recent Forum Topics How to make custom p...||College of Magic Tou...||Idea to boost the us...|

-Shadowforge - based in Australia, specialises in female figures, and is famed for both it's Nun and Bunny Girl teams.
+Shadowforge - based in Australia who specialises in female figures.
+It is famed for both it's Nun and Bunny Girl teams.
 Additionally, they currently have all female squads for Elf, Dark Elf, Human, and Orcs.

 Heresy - based in England, featuring the 'Deathball' range of figures, which includes a head coach model, Boris, the signature character of the company in both player and referee guises, multi-part Ogres and a Minotaur.
 The range also features plenty of other figures with great conversion possibilities.
 Note that many of the figures require assembly, so are best suited to experienced modellers.

 Impact!
 Miniatures - based in both the UK and USA, Impact! take a co-op approach to making miniatures, by paying individual sculptors for their work and selling the castings.
-They have a Snow Troll, Wizard, Deadlings, Imps (similar to Snotlings) and Reptiliads, a Dark Elf Runner, Egyptian mythos models, Big Guys and teams made in resin to reduce costs, all designed for Fantasy Football.
+They have have teams that fit every official team and sculpts that would be great from MANY Secret League teams.